18F/18f.gsa.gov/_projects/fec-gov.md

 ---
 layout: project-tag-results
-project-type: "Project"
+project-type: "Partner"
+agency: "Federal Election Commission"
-title: "The Federal Election Commission"
+title: "Federal Election Commission"
 subtitle: Making campaign data easier to use
 excerpt: We helped the FEC make it easier for journalists and members of the public to use their data.
 image: /assets/img/home/hero-fec.png